 When you're buying a white pumpkin -- or any pumpkin, for that matter -- look for a gourd without any soft spots or large bruises.
-The pumpkin should feel firm, with its stem firmly attached.
+The albino pumpkin should feel firm, with its stem firmly attached.
 Store the pumpkin in a cool, dry spot until you're ready to cook with it.
 When it comes to selecting a specific variety, not all pumpkins are created equal in terms of flavor, consistency and texture.
-Some of the the white pumpkins you may find include:
+Some of the white pumpkin squash types you may find include:

-- Baby Boo, a miniature variety with pearly skin.
+- Baby Boo, a miniature ghost pumpkin variety with pearly skin.

 - Cotton Candy, a whiter variety with tough skin that is best suited to decorating, although you can roast the seeds and experiment with the flesh.

-- Lumina, a standard-sized variety that has sweet orange flesh with a smooth, texture.
+- Lumina, a standard-sized albino pumpkin variety that has sweet orange flesh with a smooth, texture.